emilyboda/ePaper-Parking-Display/README.md

 ### Create your Tasker plugin to populate the location
 20. Create a task that runs the following:
-    - Get Location v2
+    - Get Location v2.
-    - Use the Spreadsheet Update plug-in to write %gl_coordinates to cell B2 on the tab called "current"
+    - Use the Spreadsheet Update plug-in to write %gl_coordinates to cell B2 on the tab called "current".
     - I also update a second tab in the sheet to make a log with the date/time and the coordinates so I can go back and troubleshoot if necessary.
 21. Create a profile to trigger the task
     - Profile should be triggered when BT is connected.
 Set the BT to your car's BT.